Enoisong/Mobile-First-Portfolio/README.md

 - [📝 License](#license)

 <!-- PROJECT DESCRIPTION -->
-# 📖 Portfolio Setup and Mobile First <a name="about-project"></a>
+# 📖  Mobile First Portfolio <a name="about-project"></a>

-Portfolio Setup and Mobile First is a mobile website designed as part of Microverse coursework.
+Mobile First Portfolio is a mobile website designed as part of Microverse coursework.

 ## 🛠 Built With <a name="built-with"></a>